framely/community/docs/essentials/architecture.md

-# Runtime Under the Hood
+# Open sourced runtime

-OpenCUI platform is the place where builder define, share conversational components, service providers and then package these components into enjoyable conversational services.
-The declaration on the platform is then generated into Kotlin code where it can be compiled and deployed along with OpenCUI runtime to the environment of your choices.
+OpenCUI platform is the place where builder define, share conversational components, service providers and then package these components into enjoyable conversational experiences.
+The declaration on the platform is then compiled into Kotlin code where it can be built and deployed along with open-sourced OpenCUI runtime to the environment of your choices.

 ## Architecture
 The conversational interaction specified by builder declaratively in terms of the primitives offered by runtime, the execution of these interactions by the OpenCUI runtime can be depicted as follows: